di-br/CalMAdju/doc/How_to_estimate_the_sharpness_of_the_testshots.md

   var = (reduced_img-avg_img)**2
   score = var.sum()/np.size(var)
   ```
-  Here, `reduced_img` is a selected smaller region including parts of the target and all images are processed in greyscale.
+  Here, `reduced_img` is a selected smaller region including parts of the target.
+Also, all images are processed in greyscale.
 The first line computes the average grey value, the second line estimates the variance of the pixels, the last line normalises to a score value.

 * 'Gradient method'